 The loyalist murals around the Shankill and Newtownards Roads appeared to be much more violent in their portrayal of history.
 They often portray images of UVF paramilitary fighters dressed balaclavas and camo carrying AK-47’s, which can be quite intimidating.
 Flags of the home nations are also proudly painted in a show of unity, even street furniture is often red, white and blue.

-William of Orange and the cause of the Orangemen is also often displayed alongside memorials for those killed during the trouble and in particular as a result of the IRA bombs.
+William of Orange and the cause of the Orangemen is also often displayed alongside memorials for those killed during The Troubles and in particular as a result of the IRA bombs.

 Not all Murals are political however…